technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/agent3.png)

-15. Click on **Save draft** to svae all the action configurations done for the agent flow.
+15. Click on **Save draft** and **Publish** to save all the action configurations done for the agent flow.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image79.png)

+16. Once the agent flow is published navigate to the agent flow overview page and click on Edit button to view the flow details

-16. Select the flow created Rename the flow as **ITLogTicket** on the **Details** page and click **Save** and **Publish**
+17. Then, change the flow name as  **ITLogTicket** on the **Details** page and click **Save** and **Publish**

 **Note:** Update the other details such as : **primary owner,